LucasDelfino92/morrowindsharp/readme.md

 ## Frequently asked questions

+### How many plugins and mods are there?

+I tried to keep the amount of recommended mods relatively short and to the point.
+Most guides include a *huge* amount of graphic mods (retextures and mesh improvements), whereas I prefer to focus on specific graphical tweaks or visual effects that add to the game instead of changing what's already there.

+There are roughly 180 mods and 55 plugins total.

+### How much space do I need to install these mods?

+The totality of the guide requires 12.5GB installation space.

+### How often is the guide updated?

+Morrowind Sharp is regularly updated as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.

 ### Is this guide compatible with OpenMW?

 No. Many modern mods (though not all) rely on the Morrowind Script Extender (MWSE), which is incompatible with OpenMW.